 I agonized over this as most modern cars have a skirt on the underside of the wheel arches to stop any stones flying up and hitting the vulnerable parts.
-I did consider putting in a skirt this but decided it was too much kerfuffle so I decided to just put on more underseal and not go on any newly dressed roads.
+I did consider putting in a skirt this but decided it was too much kerfuffle, so I decided to just slap on more underseal and not go on any newly dressed roads.

 Three days later: three coats applied under the wheel arches, two in the nose cone and engine area, and I used up the remainder on the back axle cross tunnel.